syb0rg/Khronos/README.md

  - CMake (version 2.8.7 minimum): a portable Makefile generator.

  - LibSndFile: a library for reading and writing files containing sampled audio data.
+This library has a subdependecy on the FLAC library.

  - PortAudio: a portable audio I/O library.

- - parcel: an efficient and functional JSON parser.
+ - sphinxbase: the basic libraries shared by the CMU Sphinx trainer and all the Sphinx decoders

+ - pocketsphinx: open source large vocabulary, speaker-independent continuous speech recognition engine

+ - tritium: a free, premium quality speech synthesis engine written completely in C.

  If CMake is installed and run, it will handle the downloading of all of the other dependencies (if they are not already installed on the system).